-In the previous post we have learned what SharePoint is, how it can be used and started to talk about the things that should be tested.
+In the previous post we have learned what SharePoint is, how it can be used and started to talk about the components that need to go through web application testing.

 So, you are to test:

 - Name, description, group.
 It is good when the updated content is included in the group;

 - The Columns included in the content define what metadata can be included in the content and what the content goal is.
 Check that all the columns are the descendants of the standard content type, to avoid problems when the content is updated;

 - Check automatic workflows, if they are included in your project.